robertfeldt/BlackBoxOptim.jl/README.md

 In our experiments the radius limited DE's perform better than the classic de_rand_1_bin DE in almost all cases.
 And combining it with adaptive setting of the weights makes it even better.
 So for now adaptive_de_rand_1_bin_radiuslimited() is our recommended "goto" optimizer.
 However, the difference between the top performing DE's is slight.

+The separable NES often beats all of the DE optimizers in the tests we have done.
+But it is about 2-3 times slower per iteration so not really a fair comparison.
+It seems it can still hold up even if we normalize for time rather than number of executions but since it is not as good for non-separable problems it is not our default for now.

 Once we have Amalgam implemented we believe that Amalgam(PSO, CMA-ES, DE/rand/1/bin/radiuslimited) will be a very powerful default choice.
 This remains to be evaluated though.